|Nutrition Facts (per serving)|

 Gather the ingredients.

 Remove the pan from heat and add currants, candied peel, and nutmeg to the melted sugar and butter.

 Lightly grease a baking sheet with the leftover butter.
-Place each cut round onto the board and add a small spoonful of filling onto center of each pastry circle.
+Place each cut round onto the sheet and add a small spoonful of filling to the center of each one.

-Dampen the edges of the pastry with a little cold water and draw the edges together over the fruit and pinch to seal.
+Dampen the edges of the pastry with cold water and draw the edges together over the fruit.
+Pinch to seal.

 With a pair of cooking scissors, snip a V shape in the top of each cake to help steam escape during the baking process.
 For a more classic look, cut three slits on top of the Eccles cakes instead of the v shape.

-Then brush the cakes all over with cold water and sprinkle each cake with a little extra sugar.
+Brush the cakes all over with cold water and sprinkle each cake with leftover sugar.

-Remove from the oven and place the Eccles cakes on a wire cooling rack and leave them to go cold.
-Though they are also rather tasty warm.
-You choose!
+Remove from the oven and place the Eccles cakes on a wire cooling rack to cool off.